Annual General Meeting 2026 TBA

 Open Shows

-Schedules will be available September 2021
+Schedules will be available on the Facebook page.

 The Temperament Assessor: TBA

-Schedules will be available September 2021
+Schedules will be available on the Facebook page.

 The Temperament Assessor: TBA